 Worked directly with adolescents, ages 14-17, who were beginning to deal with issues of chemical dependency and other social and psychological issues that were previously masked by drug use.

 Ran hour-long group sessions, both independently and as a team to promote mindfulness, self-awareness, and healthy coping skills, along with a multitude of other topics.
-Group size varied from 4 to 17 adolescents
+Group size varied from 4 to 17 adolescents.

 Developed strong rapport, through empathetic communication with adolescents beginning their recovery from chemical addiction, despite not having dealt with addiction personally.